jackkweyunga/jek-mobile-timetable-v2/README.md

 - If you want to be added as a developer in this project, reach out too.

 email [jackkweyunga@gmail.com](https://jackkweyunga@gmail.com)

+visit https://udsmtt.tk to find out more about the timetable

 # Liscence
 MIT